lee-zhg/install-OKD-centos7-ibmcloud/README.md

 1. Download the latest version of the `terraform-provider-ibm binary` at `https://github.com/IBM-Cloud/terraform-provider-ibm/releases`.

-1. Unpack the zip file.
+1. Unpack the zip file to `/tmp/terraform`.

 1. Move file `terraform-provider-ibm` to `/usr/local/bin`.